mjrusso/scoot/README.md

 _Not sure what these symbols mean?
 See the [symbol reference][what-are-those-mac-symbols], and [Emacs key notation][emacs-key-notation]._

-Note that vi keybindings are not enabled by default, and must be explicitly toggled on (documentation: [how to turn on vi keybindings](#activating-vi-keybindings)).
+Note that vi keybindings are not enabled by default, and must be explicitly toggled on (click Scoot's menu bar icon, then “Preferences…”, and change the keybinding mode).
 Emacs keybindings (and most system keybindings) are disabled when vi keybindings are active.

 | Shortcut  | Alternate | Description                                                                                                       |
 |-----------|-----------|-------------------------------------------------------------------------------------------------------------------|